publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch77/schII/m__us_usc_t22_s6912.md

     (j) __Supplemental reports__

-        The Commission may submit to the President and the Congress reports that supplement the reports described in subsection (g) of this section, as appropriate, in carrying out subsections (a) through (c) of this section.
+        The Commission may submit to the President and the Congress reports that supplement the reports described in subsection (g), as appropriate, in carrying out subsections (a) through (c).

 ([Pub.
 L. 106–286, div.
 B, title III, § 302][/us/pl/106/286/s302], Oct.
 10, 2000, [114 Stat.
 895][/us/stat/114/895]; [Pub.
 L. 107–228, div.
 A, title VI, § 615][/us/pl/107/228/s615], Sept.
 30, 2002, [116 Stat.
 1396][/us/stat/116/1396].)